ashlink11/portfolio/README.md

     - will include arith ops for wts, memory access of course (registers, cache, RAM ideally but maybe save that for projects 2 or 3)
     - will include values (vars and results)
     - make sure to use pointer but its fine w/o array and struct actually for this one
-    - no global var is fine i think till later
+    - no global var is fine i think till later (#todo for project 2/3)
     - the function calls will be the node creations and the search
     - the control flow is the loop
     - make sure to map to SSA and talk about importance of explicit single assignments in terms of basic blocks and the looping